AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 PO matching works best when it operates upstream of the approval workflow.
 An invoice that passes the matching check proceeds to approval normally.
 An invoice that fails goes to a dedicated exception queue for investigation before it reaches the approver.

-This sequencing means approvers see clean invoices that have already been verified.
+Separating matching from approval means approvers see clean invoices that have already been verified.
 Exception investigation is handled by a procurement or AP reviewer before approval, keeping the approver’s queue focused on authorisation decisions rather than discrepancy investigation.

 The business case for implementing PO matching

-The direct benefit of PO matching is preventing overpayments.
 Australian businesses that process 200 invoices per month against purchase orders, with a 3 to 5 percent discrepancy rate, are typically preventing four to ten incorrect payments per month.
 At an average invoice value of AU$3,000, that represents AU$12,000 to AU$30,000 in potential overpayments intercepted monthly.

-The indirect benefit is audit readiness.
 PO matching creates a documented control that connects authorised purchasing commitments to actual payments.
 This is the evidence auditors look for when testing the procure-to-pay process: that every payment corresponds to something the business formally agreed to purchase.

 For growing businesses where informal ordering is giving way to structured procurement, PO matching implementation is often the catalyst for establishing the purchasing discipline that the AP controls layer requires.